-MSU is instrumental in helping to improve the lives of patients fighting this rare, complicated immune-mediated muscle, skin, and often multi-organ disease by being the very first patient-centered organization to offer live, online, video patient support and education sessions that simply make sense for those living with a muscle disease that involves limited mobility and with patients spread across the world.
+MSU is instrumental in helping to improve the lives of patients fighting this rare, complicated immune-mediated muscle, skin, and often multi-organ disease by being the very first patient-centered myositis organization to offer live, online, video patient support, education, and activity sessions that simply make sense for those living with a muscle disease that involves limited mobility and with patients spread across the world.

-MSU also provides a “Simply Put” education series, offers clinical trial matching, advocacy, online support groups, awareness building programs, and need-based financial assistance for patients.
+MSU also provides a “Simply Put” education series, offers clinical trial matching, access to research, advocacy, online and video support, awareness building programs, partnerships and sponsorships with industry, academia, and other organizations, and need-based financial assistance for patients.

 A 501(c)(3) nonprofit

 After much hard work and support from our group members, Myositis Support and Understanding decided it was time to reach toward the goal Jerry Williams had originally set when he started the first Facebook group, Polymyowhat.
-After raising funds to cover the costs, we officially became incorporated on May 13, 2015 and we were approved as a 501(c)(3) nonprofit organization in July 2015.
+After raising funds to cover the costs, we officially incorporated on May 13, 2015, and were approved as a 501(c)(3) nonprofit organization in July 2015.

 We work for and with you

-We are a fast-growing organization with a ton of enthusiasm, determination, and willingness to do what is needed to help promote Myositis awareness, offer education for both patients and physicians, and to achieve objectives we are currently forming.
+We are a fast-growing organization with a ton of enthusiasm, determination, passion, and willingness to do what is needed to help promote Myositis awareness, provide education for the myositis community, and to achieve objectives we have created.
 The future of Myositis is bright, as is our future as an organization.
-We will post updates as we work towards our goals.
-We appreciate your support!
+We work daily with the myositis community to help improve lives.

 Learn how Myositis Support and Understanding came to be